cn2021-final/final-proj/spec.md

 - create a friend directory, and an empty chat history

-- create the same directory in the friend's directory, and hard-link the chat history
+- do the same in the friend's directory

 - write an integer as a response